Ortlund-Laboratory/DMS_IgG1Fc/README.md

 ### Build Computing Environment
 `conda` is required, and can be obtained _via_ the minimal installer, `miniconda` [here](https://docs.anaconda.com/free/miniconda/).

-Installation of mamba (another package manager) is then required since snakemake depends on it.
-Mamba sometimes will not install with default conda settings.
+Installation of `mamba` (another package manager) is then required since snakemake depends on it. `mamba` sometimes will not install with default conda settings.
 A workaround is to change conda settings to 4.12.

 `conda install conda=4.12`

-Mamba installation:
+`mamba installation:

 `conda install -n base -c conda-forge mamba`

-Installation of snakemake itself is then required.
+Installation of `snakemake` itself is then required.
 Ensure that conda is in its base environment:

 `conda activate base`

-Snakemake installation:
+`snakemake` installation:

 `mamba create -c conda-forge -c bioconda -n snakemake snakemake`

-Now navigate to the new snakemake environment:
+Now navigate to the new `snakemake` environment:

 `conda activate snakemake`

 Now that the environment has been set up, various modules need to be installed.
 Some dependency conflicts can arise.
-The dms_variants and alignparse packages were specifically designed for python 3.7, but the snakemake package typically installs with a newer version of python, and conflicts can arise if we start to mix different python versions within the one environment.
-I’ve found that the best way round this issue is to install everything necessary using the default python version which comes with snakemake \(in our case, python 3.8\).
-Another complication is that most of the required packages install with pip, not conda, but this does not seem to present any issues.
+The `dms_variants` and `alignparse` packages were specifically designed for `python 3.7`, but the snakemake package typically installs with a newer version of python, and conflicts can arise if we start to mix different python versions within the one environment.
+I’ve found that the best way round this issue is to install everything necessary using the default python version which comes with snakemake \(in our case, `python 3.8`\).
+Another complication is that most of the required packages install with `pip`, not `conda`, but this does not seem to present any issues.
 The required packages are:

 `pip install jupyter`

+`pip install dms_variants`

+`pip install alignparse`

+And, for `seaborn`, it is necessary to install to a specified folder \(i.e. the one `snakemake` will point to\):

-`pip install seaborn`
+`pip install --target=/usr/lib/python3.8 seaborn`
-pip install dms_variants
-pip install alignparse